 And that’s exactly what the CF Trust have done…

 If you can afford keyword planning tools you can check the search volumes and find related keywords for each of your topics.
-These tools can be expensive, however, and would mostly be used by an SEO professional.
+These tools can be expensive, however, and would mostly be used by an SEO consultant.